kubos/kubos/docs/architecture-overview.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Onboard the spacecraft, most communication is centered around mission applications.
-Mission applications use :doc:`Graphql <services/graphql>` over UDP for controlling hardware services and payloads to change the state of the spacecraft or execute operations.
+Mission applications use :doc:`Graphql <services/graphql>` over HTTP for controlling hardware services and payloads to change the state of the spacecraft or execute operations.
 Mission applications get all of their data directly from the hardware services, to ensure they have the most up-to-date information to make decisions.
 Typically, a telemetry application will fulfill the role of polling all the services to generate the health and status beacon and log data into the :doc:`telemetry database. <services/telemetry-db>`
 There is no other onboard communication that is required by the KubOS system.